 Spoon the filling into the chilled crust and smooth the top.
 Refrigerate for about 8 hours or overnight.

 To make the topping: When you are ready to serve the cheesecake put 280g/2 cups of the blueberries in a large bowl and set aside.
 Combine 140g/1 cup of the blueberries, 2 tablespoons of water, and 1 tablespoon sugar in a saucepan over medium heat.
-Cover the pot and cook until the blueberries have burst and released their juices, about 2 minutes.
+Cover the pan and cook until the blueberries have burst and released their juices, about 2 minutes.

-In a small bowl stir the cornstarch with 1 tablespoon of water, slowly pour it into the blueberry mixture in the pot while stirring constantly.
+In a small bowl stir the cornstarch with 1 tablespoon of water, slowly pour it into the blueberry mixture in the pan while stirring constantly.
 Bring the mixture to a simmer, stirring constantly for 45 seconds, until thick and glossy.

 Pour the mixture over the blueberries in the bowl and stir to combine.
 Pour the blueberries over the chilled cheesecake and scatter the remaining 70g/ 1/2 cup blueberries over the top.
 Sprinkle mint or basil over the top and let the pie sit for a few minutes before slicing.
 Store leftovers in the fridge for a few days.